Have you been able to get a second chance checking account at Rockland Trust Company?

 If Rockland Trust Company at 655 Main St does not have Second Chance Checking, you can try checking out other banks in Chatham.

-Having your bank account into the negative and then not being able to pay it back is nothing a person should have to go through.
-With stacking fees from NSF fees, it could be hard to pay the money back.
+Having your checking account directly into the negative and subsequently not being able to pay it back is nothing somebody should have to experience.
+Due to increasing fees from NSF fees, it could be hard to pay the cash back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-Whenever a bank gives you a new bank account similar to this, they know that you have had some problems in the past with other banks.
+Whenever a bank provides you with a new bank account like this, they know that you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

-When you have personal troubles with some other banking institutions, they put your name on a list called chexsystems.
+When you've financial issues with other financial institutions, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You will get a second chance checking account, and sometimes banks will just take away a few abilities to help ensure your bank account doesn't go into the negative once again.
-When you get a fresh start with a second chance checking account, be sure that you watch it very closely.
+You can obtain a second chance checking account, and sometimes banks will simply take away a couple abilities to help make certain your account doesn't get into the negative once again.
+When you get a fresh start with a checking account, be sure that you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-The next thing you know, the person ultimately cashed the check so you will have 4 fees that put your accounts in the negative.
-That is 4 NSF fees.
-So along with your second chance checking account, you have to ensure you retain an eagle eye on all expenditures.
-You will not only create faith with the new bank, but you will get better at controlling your hard earned dollars.
+Next thing you know, the person finally cashed the check so you now have 4 charges that put your accounts in the negative.
+That could be 4 NSF charges.
+So with your second chance bank account, you have to be sure you keep an eagle eye on all charges.
+You will not only build confidence with your new bank, but you will get better at managing your finances.